 - look at your general health.

 You might also have an eye examination.
-The blood vessels in your retina can become enlarged or leaky because of the high levels of IgM protein in your bloodstream.
+The blood vessels in your retina can become enlarged or leaky because of the high levels of IgM protein in your bloodstream if you have hyperviscosity syndrome (HVS).
 Doctors can see this by looking in the back of your eye.

 Waiting for the results of your tests can be difficult but it is important that your specialist has as much information as possible so they can give you an accurate diagnosis and the most appropriate treatment.

 Most types of lymphoma are staged to find out which parts of your body are affected by lymphoma.
 The staging system is based on how many swollen lymph nodes you have and where they are in your body.
 This system is not useful for WM because the disease is often in the bone marrow rather than the lymph nodes.
-Instead, you might be given a ‘prognostic score’ between 0 and 5.
+Instead, you might be given a ‘prognostic score’.
 The score is based on your age and the results of your blood tests.
 The lower your score, the more likely you are to respond well to treatment.

 Active monitoring (watch and wait)